Pilot technologies

 Small-scale, low-cost and robust pyrolysis technologies for biochar production are being developed, adapted and tested.
 The biochar will be produced from dry feedstock, such as cocoa, peanut and cashew shells, groundnut and rice husks and cassava peelings.
 Target applications include use as a household fuel and in soil amendment, water and gas filtration and anaerobic digestion for biogas production.

-Brazilian kiln is the pyrolysis technology selected for installation in Ghana and Côte d’Ivoire.
+Brazilian kiln is the pyrolysis technology selected for installation in Côte d’Ivoire, Ghana and Senegal.
 The biochar produced will be primarily used to improve soil fertility by amendment.
 In Côte d’Ivoire, INP-HB has also constructed traditional pyrolysis furnaces to produce experimental quantities of biochar for a water filtration device.

 Lab trials at CIRAD and IHE Delft are focusing on optimising biochar as an adsorbent of lead and cadmium in water and hydrogen sulphide in biogas.

-• Installation of Brazilian kiln pyrolysis technology in Ghana and Côte d’Ivoire
+- Installation of Brazilian kiln pyrolysis technology complete in Côte d’Ivoire, Ghana and Senegal

-• Production of biochar for the water purification pilot in Côte d’Ivoire
+- Biochar production underway for the water purification pilot in Côte d’Ivoire, using biochar as adsorbent

 Hydrothermal carbonisation